AppFair/appfair.github.io/index.md

 All your code, however, must reside in the SPM package itself, which is your `/App/` fork's `Sources/App/` folder.

-Do not edit the `project.xcodeproj` folder directly, since it doesn't reference the swift package folder, and thus cannot build on its own without the surrounding workspace.
+Do not edit the `project.xcodeproj` folder directly since it doesn't reference the swift package folder, and thus cannot build on its own without the surrounding workspace.
 Any changes made either to the `App.xcworkspace` or `project.xcodeproj` files will be ignored during the fair-ground's `I-R` phases, so you should avoid making changes there that are meant to be included in the app's eventual build.
 Instead, you should prefer to use the `Package.swift` manifest as well as local resources for the customization of your app's metadata.

-Similarly, when adding new files to your project, you should add them directly to the Swift package folders (either using Xcode itself, or by creating the files by other means).
+Similarly, when adding new files to your project, you should add them directly to the Swift package folders either using Xcode itself, or by creating the files by other means.
-New files should not be explicitly be added to the Xcode project definition, since the files from the Swift package will be included automatically.
+New files should not be explicitly be added to the Xcode project definition since the files from the Swift package will be included automatically.
 This differs somewhat from pre-SPM app development in Xcode, in that the developer should ignore Xcode's own legacy project file handling in lieu of using the Swift Package Manager's purely-file-based approach.

 ### What changes can be made to `project.xcodeproj`?

-In order to be included in the App Fair catalog, the app is built two individual times.
+In order to be included in the App Fair catalog, the app is built two distinct times in two separate environment.
 The first build is performed in the environment of the fork's own workflow actions, which will use the `project.xcodeproj` definition that is managed by the developer.
 The second build is performed in the trusted environment of the base fair-ground, which checks out the developer's fork and also builds it, but only after first discarding the pull-request's modified `project.xcodeproj` in favor of the base fair-ground's `project.xcodeproj`.
 A `project.xcodeproj` can contain scripts that could potentially be malicious or circumvent the protections afforded by using the `FairApp` module (sandbox validation, entitlement verifications, etc), and so the fork's untrusted version of the project definition cannot be used in the base fair-ground's environment.

 The `fairseal` for an app is the cryptographic (SHA-256) hash that is generated on the binary artifact that is created by the second, trusted build process in the base fair-ground.
-Since this hash must match the contents of the actual release download, which is controlled by the fork's developer, in order for the app to be installed, it is *sine qua non* that the contents of the two binaries are identical (minus their signatures & notarization ticket, which are permitted to vary).
+Since this hash must match the contents of the actual release download, which is controlled by the fork's developer, in order for the app to be installed, it is required that the contents of the two binaries be identical (minus their signatures and notarization ticket, which are permitted to vary).
-So if a discrepancy exists in the developer's `project.xcodeproj` and the base fair-ground's `project.xcodeproj` project definitions that affects the content of the resulting app executable binary, such as alterations to optimization or linker settings, this will cause a mis-match in the generated hashes, and the app release will not be included in the App Fair's catalog.
+Thus, if a discrepancy exists in the developer's `project.xcodeproj` and the base fair-ground's `project.xcodeproj` project definitions that affects the content of the resulting app executable binary (such as alterations to optimization or linker settings), this will cause a mismatch in the generated hashes, and the app release will not be included in the App Fair's catalog.

-For this reason, it is advisable that the developer change nothing in the `project.xcodeproj`, and instead customize their build process purely through the `Package.swift` definition, which is permitted to be altered (provided it continues to include the `FairApp` is the initial dependency).
+For this reason, it is advisable that the developer change nothing in the `project.xcodeproj`, and instead customize their build process purely through the `Package.swift` definition, which is permitted to be altered provided it continues to include the `FairApp` is the initial dependency.

 ### What can I change in the Package.swift file?

 The `Package.swift` for your `/APP-ORG/App.git` fork is expected to conform to the structural conventions of App Fair apps.
 As such, the outline of the `Package.swift` file cannot be changed, but some of the elements, such as the package dependencies, can be edited.
-These requirements are enforces with a number of `precondition` statements at the end of the `Package.swift` file.
+These requirements are enforced with a number of `precondition` statements at the end of the `Package.swift` file.
 These should not be removed or altered, but the `I-R` phases will add them back in to ensure that any PR contains a valid package structure.

 Note that these restrictions only apply to the `Package.swift` in the `/APP-ORG/App.git` fork itself, and not to the `Package.swift` for any dependent packages.